 We consider that:

-- Medieval philosophy must be studied by itself.
+- Medieval and Early Modern philosophy must be studied by itself.
 To do the history of medieval philosophy is to examine and to understand the problems, arguments and concepts that constitute philosophy, without need of further justification.
 The study of the reception of classical authors, understanding the novelty of philosophers or schools of thought, the emergence of problems, identifying the impasses and opposition of arguments, are approaches of historical nature evincing what is peculiar to philosophy and allowing to place the authors within relations of continuity and rupture;

-- Medieval philosophy gives a solid contribution to philosophical discussion itself.
+- Medieval and Early Modern philosophy gives a solid contribution to philosophical discussion itself.
 For that reason, medieval philosophy should also be approached in a philosophical perspective.
 It is plausible and imperative to establish connections between the positions held by medieval authors and contemporary philosophical debates.
 Not only can the latter be illuminated and find a new expression through that contrast, but our understanding of the former is continually renewed if we read it from the problems and positioning of contemporary philosophy;

 On the other hand, the dissemination of logic as an instrument for arguing in every disciplinary domain, and philosophy's prestige in the search for truth, invite us to look to medieval philosophy in order to find those features distinctive of philosophical thought, and the answer to the problem, itself a philosophical one, of the ends of philosophy;